shakurocom/android_codestandards/README.md

 #### Layout files
-Layout file names should be prefixed with the section the source code will be used by _without_ prefixing the Android component name. e.g.
+Layout file names should be prefixed with the section the source code will be used by _with_ prefixing the Android component name. e.g.

 | Component        | Class Name             | Layout Name                  |